ableasdale/marklogic-kafka-source-connector/README.md

 https://hub.docker.com/_/marklogic

-And you may need to pull the latest MarkLogic image before you can use docker-compose:
+You may need to pull the latest MarkLogic Docker image before you can use `docker-compose`:

 ```
 docker pull store/marklogicdb/marklogic-server:10.0-6.2-dev-centos